Signalium/signalium/docs/src/app/advanced/signals-as-monads/page.md

 });
 ```

 Overall, if Promises worked more like Hooks, we can see that it would only add increased complexity and many gotchas and foot-guns that are currently avoided.
-As applications using that model grew, they would also start to experience a lot of the same emergent complexity we see from Hooks in general: Infinite rerender bugs caused by forgetting to memoize a callback; Performance issues caused by calling plain functions without `useMemo`; And even code and infrastructure that becomes _reliant_ on the fact that we're constantly re-executing functions in this way, because if there's one thing we know, it's that timing semantics _always_ eventually become part of your public API.
+As applications using that model grew, they would also start to experience a lot of the same emergent complexity we see from Hooks in general: Infinite re-render bugs caused by forgetting to memoize a callback; performance issues caused by calling plain functions without `useMemo`; and even code and infrastructure that becomes _reliant_ on the fact that we're constantly re-executing functions in this way, because if there's one thing we know, it's that timing semantics _always_ eventually become part of your public API.

 ## Uno reverso